vzaccaria/linux-kernel-playground/Readme.md

-> A simple Linux kernel playground
+> A simply reproducible Linux kernel playground.
+Checkout, compile and run the
+> latest linux kernel with qemu

 ## Features

-- Checkout, compile and run the latest linux kernel with qemu

 - To build the container: `make build`

-- To connect to the container: `make connect`
+- To open a terminal in the container: `make connect`

+- In the container

-- Once connected to the container, run `/scripts/build-fs.sh` and `start-qemu.sh`
+  - run `/scripts/build-fs.sh` to build up the initial ram disk and then `start-qemu.sh` to launch the kernel

+  - You can modify the kernel code and the rerun `/scripts/build-k.sh` to rebuild it

 - To disconnect from qemu: CTRL-a x